Characterization of minimizable Lagrangian action functionals and a dual Mather theorem: Introduction

 Similarly, the Hamiltonian flow and the Hamiltonian itself (that is, the Legendre--Fenchel convex conjugate of $L$) may not be well defined.
 However, we do find an energy conservation principle (Corollary \ref{coro:energyconservation}).

-Since we do not restrict the set of possible minimizers very much, the regularity part of our result does not occur on them (see Example \ref{ex:exactform}) --- instead, it occurs in the Lagrangian $L$.
-This motivates the the term ``dual'' in the title of the paper, as Mather's original result concerned the minimizers and the result presented here concerns their momenta $\partial L/\partial v$.
+Since we do not restrict the set of possible minimizers very much, the regularity part of our result does not occur on them (see Example \ref{ex:exactform}) --- instead, it occurs in the momenta $\partial L/\partial v$.
+This motivates the the term ``dual'' in the title of the paper, as Mather's original result concerned the velocities of the minimizers and the result presented here concerns the dual object, namely, their momenta $\partial L/\partial v$.

-A version of our result for time-dependent Lagrangians is given in Corollary \ref{cor:mathertimedependent}.
+A version of Theorem \ref{thm:mather} for time-dependent Lagrangians is given in Corollary \ref{cor:mathertimedependent}.
 Before that, we establish a preliminary result that requires less regularity on the Lagrangian $L$ and gives a weaker characterization result; this is Theorem \ref{thm:characterization}, whose version in the time-dependent setting is Corollary \ref{coro:timedepcoarse}; their proof is the goal of Section \ref{sec:coarsecharact}.
-For details and proofs, please refer to Section \ref{sec:characterization}.

 In the literature, results stating that an object in the tangent bundle $TM$ is contained in the graph of a section of the bundle, or equivalently, that it intersects each fiber at no more than one point, are known as ``graph theorems''; see for example \cite{matheractionminimizing91,carneiroruggiero,carneiroruggiero2,carneiroruggiero3,contrerasiturriagabook}.
 In contrast, our result gives a sort of ``dual graph theorem'' for all minimizers, in the sense that, although the support of a minimizer $\mu$ need not be contained in the graph of a section of the tangent bundle $TM$, the momenta $\partial L/\partial v$ on the support of $\mu$ do need to be contained in a section of the cotangent bundle $T^*M$.